Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/watch_watch_diff.md

 # How to Obtain Data from Middle Layer

 OneFlow support `oneflow.watch` and `oneflow.watch_diff`.
-We can use them to register callback function to get data or gradient tensor in job functions at run time.
+We can use them to register a callback function to get data and gradient tensor in job functions at runtime.

 ## Using guidance

 To get data or gradient tensor in job function, we need to follow these steps:

 * Write a callback function and the parameters of the callback function should be annotated to indicate the data type.
-The logic of callback function need to be config by user themselves.
+The logic of the callback function need to be set up by user themselves.

-* When we define the job functions, we use `oneflow.watch` or `oneflow.watch_diff` to register callback function.
-By the former one we can obtain the data tensor and by the latter one we get corresponding gradient.
+* When defining the job functions, we use `oneflow.watch` or `oneflow.watch_diff` to register callback function.
+We obtain data tensor from the former one and their corresponding gradient from the latter one.

-* OneFlow will call the callback function at appropriate time at run time.
+* OneFlow will call the callback function at an appropriate time at runtime.

 Take `oneflow.watch` as example: